sandialabs/NuMAD/docs/source/user/fea.rst

 strains and curvatures for every element will be written to plateStrains-all-1.txt.

-After layupDesign_ANSYSanalysis completes execution, access the local fields with
+After mainAnsysAnalysis completes execution, access the local fields with

 .. literalinclude:: localFieldsExample.m